 Commodity Plastic Material

 Polypropylene (PP) is a thermoplastic in the polyolefin family.
-Polypropylene comes in numerous variations and appearances, namely, Homopolymer PP, Random Copolymer PP which exhibits improved clarity, and Block Copolymer which has better impact.
+Polypropylene comes in numerous variations and appearances, namely, Homopolymer PP, Random Copolymer PP which exhibits improved clarity, and Block Copolymer which has a better impact.
 PP can be manufactured easily with different additives and materials to create compounded variations of PP to be applied to specific applications.
-Uses for Polypropylene are numerous, but found in many everyday items such as Housewares, Furniture, Irrigation products, and Consumer Goods.
-Specific products utilizing PP at HiTech are irrigation parts, housings for lighting, and jewel boxes for storing CD’s, DVD’s, and crafts.
+Uses for Polypropylene are numerous and found in many everyday items such as Consumer Goods, Sporting Goods, and Irrigation product.
+Specific products utilizing PP commodity plastic at HiTech are irrigation parts, housings for lighting, and jewel boxes for storing CD’s, DVD’s, and crafts.

 Molding with ABS